-One of the striking things about the Vietnamese war is that the Vietnamese on both sides continued to fight after taking casualties which, relative to their population, were immensely larger than the casualties which drove the U.S. out of the war.
+One of the striking things about the Vietnamese war is that the Vietnamese on both sides continued to fight after taking casualties which, considered as a fraction of their population, were immensely larger than the casualties which drove the U.S. out of the war.
 That is not, if you think about it, very surprising.
 Vietnam is worth a great deal more to the Vietnamese, North or South, communist or anticommunist, than it is to the Americans.
 Even though we were much larger and more powerful than the other forces involved in the war, we found that the price of winning was more than we were willing to pay.
-The Soviets seem to have learned a similar lesson in Afghanistan.
+The Soviets seem to have learned a similar lesson in Afghanistan; we may yet be taught it again in Nicaragua.